Alexander Fehling: Career

 Fehling is best known to English-speaking audiences for his role as German Master Sgt.
-Wilhelm in Quentin Tarantino's World War II 2009 film Inglourious Basterds.
-Fehling is incorrectly referred to as a Staff Sgt by the English captions.
-Fehling also dubs his performance in the German version of the film.
+Wilhelm in Quentin Tarantino's 2009 World War II film Inglourious Basterds.
+He also dubs his performance in the German version of the film.

 Fehling appeared as a series regular in the fifth season of the Showtime original series Homeland, which began airing in October 2015.
 He played Jonas Hollander, a legal counsel for the Düring Foundation and boyfriend of Claire Danes's character Carrie Mathison.